 Not only that, when it comes to dining at Magic Kingdom, the table service options are limited.
-For instance, Cinderella’s Royal Table and Be Our Guest are both expensive and hard to get reservations for in advance.
+For instance, Cinderella’s Royal Table and Be Our Guest are both expensive, and it’s difficult to get reservations for either in advance.

 As far as Skipper Canteen goes, you can’t go wrong with this extremely tasty (probably better quality) and reasonably priced meal.

 The actual menu at Skipper Canteen starts with a letter from Alberta Falls.
 She explains how she came to live with her grandfather Dr. Albert Falls.
 Then it goes on to tell about how they turned their failing cargo business into a Jungle Cruise tour guide.

 If you would like to review the current menu you can do that here on Disney’s site.

 Since the business became so successful, they eventually opened up a dining hall and rooms in their house for travelers.